Aspendas/aurora/README.md

 pub get
 ```

-Step 5: Under the lib folder open the main.dart file and run the app with emulator.
+Step 5: Under the lib folder open the main.dart file and run the app with emulator, simulator or real device.

 ## Contributing